AlexWurster/AlexBelo_Research_Project/README.md

 # AlexBelo_Research_Project
-This is repository of the code used to query and analyse the data in my research project.
+This is the repository for the code used to query and analyse the data in my research project.

 <ins> Research Project: </ins>